You want your clothes to fit better, but the thought of going to the tailor is intimidating, and you don’t know where to start. This post is for you.

 Wearing clothes that fit will literally make you look taller, thinner and even more athletic.
 But if you wear clothes that fit poorly, you will look shorter, fatter and less competent that you really are.

-The problem is, for us shorter gents, it’s very difficult to find clothes that fit properly.
-Like almost impossible.
+The problem is, for guys with non-off-the-rack builds, it’s very difficult to find clothes that fit properly.
+It’s almost impossible for shorter gents!

 But at the end of the day, the best way to make sure your clothes fit is to get them tailored.